ammarjmhor10/salla_python/README.md

-this module to help devolpers!
+this module helps devolperes to create apps in fast way by python developers!